Approximate Gibbs Sampler for Efficient Inference of Hierarchical Bayesian Models for Grouped Count Data: Experiments

 \section{Experiments}

 We evaluate the performance of our proposed AGS algorithm by applying it to several synthetic and real data sets.
 The performance of AGS is evaluated in terms of the accuracy, efficiency, and computational time.
 The proposed approach is compared with the state-of-the-art MCMC algorithm, No-U-Turn sampler (NUTS)~\cite{hoffman2014no}, using the same datasets and performance metrics.
 NUTS is an extension to Hamiltonian Monte Carlo (HMC) algorithm that exploits Hamiltonian dynamics to propose samples.
 NUTS can free users from tuning the proposals and has been demonstrated to provide efficient inference of complex hierarchical models~\cite{betancourt2015hamiltonian}.
 The description of the datasets and the experimental setup is provided in this section.
-The code and non-confidential data used for the experiments are available upon request.
+The code and non-confidential data used for the experiments are available on the GitHub account of the corresponding author.